Garnishment in Minnesota

 Not all money can be garnished.

 Minnesota law protects certain categories of income and assets.
-Most need-based public assistance is exempt.
-Depending on your income, a portion of your wages is also protected.
+Most need-based public assistance is completely exempt.
+A portion of your wages is also protected.
+The protected amount depends on your income, but is usually at least 75%.

 Exemptions are not automatic.
-You usually must assert them and provide documentation within specific deadlines.
-Waiting can complicate the process and increase financial disruption.
+You must assert them and provide documentation within specific deadlines.
+Waiting can complicate the process and increase the financial disruption that garnishment inherently causes.

 When Garnishment Becomes Wrongful

-In our experience, creditors and debt collectors don’t always follow the proper garnishment procedures.
+In my experience, creditors and debt collectors don’t always follow the proper garnishment procedures.

-Over the years, we’ve seen wrongful garnishment cases where the collector garnished more than they legally could, garnished even after the judgment was fully-satisfied, or even garnished the person.
-In these situations, our focus shifts to holding the offending creditor liable for its illegal garnishment, typically by using the Fair Debt Collection Practices Act or other consumer protection laws.
+Over the years, I’ve seen wrongful garnishment cases where the collector garnished more than they legally could, garnished even after the judgment was fully-satisfied, or even garnished the wrong person.
+In these situations, my focus shifts to holding the offending creditor liable for its illegal garnishment, typically by using the Fair Debt Collection Practices Act or other consumer protection laws.

 Garnishment and Bankruptcy